-Already, companies like Baidu are looking to introduce driverless technology en masse, with plans for self-driving buses by 2018.
-Citing “very positive feedback” from the Chinese government, the internet giant already has routes mapped out for its new public transportation system, and seems confident that autonomous cars and buses will usher in a new era for transportation in a seriously congested traffic situation.
-And as the company grows its team dedicated to self-driving cars to 100 people, it looks like the new frontier for vehicular innovation may be slowly moving overseas.
+Citing “very positive feedback” from the Chinese government, Baidu already has routes mapped out for its new public transportation system, and seems confident that autonomous cars and buses will usher in a new era for transportation in a seriously congested traffic situation.
+And as the company grows its team dedicated to self-driving cars, it looks like the new frontier for vehicular innovation may be slowly moving overseas.

 Update: Baidu has partnered with Shouqi Limousine & Chauffeur to accelerate autonomous vehicle development.